Urigo/angular-meteor/README.md

     bootstrap(Socially);
 ````

-You can find more examples in the full tutorial!
+You can find more examples in the tutorial!

 ## Demos